tina-trenkner/2017-projects/README.md

 1. Create a simple Facebook chatbot, using Washington Post Feels as a model.

 ## Free Code Camp
 1. Earn the front-end developer certificate.

+## Colors app
+1. Create a simple app that turns RGB into hex numbers (see here: http://www.javascripter.net/faq/rgbtohex.htm)

 <em>Have any project ideas for a budding news developer?
 Please submit a PR!</em>